kakavi/metabase/docs/users-guide/09-multi-series-charting.md

 ![multiseriestrigger](images/MultiSeriesTrigger.png)

 3. In the Edit Data modal you’ll see the original question, and on the right you’ll see a list of compatible questions you can choose from.
-Check the box next to any questions you’d like to see side-by-side with the original, and Metabase will add it to the same chart.
+Check the box next to any questions you’d like to see side-by-side with the original, and Kenga Analytics will add it to the same chart.

 ![multiseriesmodal1](images/MultiSeriesModal1.png)

-The X and Y axis will automatically update if necessary and Metabase will create a legend using the existing card titles to help you understand which question maps to which series on the chart.
+The X and Y axis will automatically update if necessary and Kenga Analytics will create a legend using the existing card titles to help you understand which question maps to which series on the chart.
 Repeat this process as many times as you need.

 To remove a series either uncheck the box, or click the x next to the title in the legend above the chart.